MithrilJS/mithril-node-render/README.md

 Async components
 ----------------

 As you see the rendering is asynchronous.
-It lets you await certain data from within `oninit` hooks or `constructor`.
+It lets you await certain data from within `oninit` hooks.

 ```javascript
 var myAsyncComponent = {